Skip to content

 Why hold a Big Lunch in your school?

-We know that schools are busy places, run by busy people, but The Big Lunch doesn’t have to be super big or complicated.
-We’re here to help!
+We know that schools are busy places, run by busy people, but The Big Lunch doesn’t have to be big or complicated.
+Below are some tips to make organising an event as easy as possible for you.

 “This was a truly wonderful day, which brought our school community together.”